novakiss/Login_Site_With_ReactRedux_And_Foundation/README.md

 - Foundation scss
 - Middleware react-thunk

 To use Project.
-Use npm i and webpack -w.
-And then in your console can you tipp: node server.js to run Server
+Use npm i and then in your console can you tipp: node server.js to run Server.